conery/dexter/docs/tut_regexp.md

 > _**Note:** the terminal output shows credits/negative numbers in red, without the minus sign._

-If we regularly shop at this store that we will see this kind of posting again in the future.
+If we regularly shop at this store we will see this kind of posting again in the future.
 Our monthly financial workflow would be more efficient if Dexter could automatically create a new transaction for us:  whenever it sees a credit with a description that matches "NEWMAN" it should create a debit to `expenses:food:groceries`.
 It could then create a new transaction using the two postings.